 Guest blog today.

-I'm turning the place over to Brian Cieslak, K9WIS,who writes about his personal experiences with FIRST, an organization that runs robotic competitions for kids.
+I'm turning the place over to Brian Cieslak, K9WIS,who writes about his personal experiences with FIRST, an organization that runs robotic competitions for kids (see the figure).
 I answered Brian’s CQ on 20 meters, and in the ensuing QSO, I mentioned that I was just back from Renesas’ DevCon in Orange County, where Renesas had turned over an entire lunch session, packed with hundreds of engineers, to Dean Kamen, so that Kamen could encourage attendees to participate in the program.
 (Wikipedia says: “FIRST (For Inspiration and Recognition of Science and Technology) is an organization founded by inventor Dean Kamen in 1989 to develop ways to inspire students in engineering and technology fields.
 The organization is the foundation for the FIRST Robotics Competition, FIRST LEGO League, Junior FIRST LEGO League, and FIRST Tech Challenge competitions.”)

 I remarked to Brian that I admired the program as Kamen explained it, but I had some questions, which I’ll bring up in a later blog.
 Brian told me that he had been a FIRST volunteer for years, that he was extremely positive about the program and that he had written an article for the American Radio Relay League (ARRL) Website, “The Ham Radio Spirit Lives — in Robots?,”